-Photo by: Jesse Frome at Summer Swing Fest 2024
+Photo by: Jacob Spinney at Summer Swing Fest 2025

 Todd Yannacone is a distinguished figure in the world of dance.
 He has taught Lindy Hop, Balboa, Shag, Charleston, Vernacular Jazz, and other jazz era dances both nationally and abroad since he was 16.
 His love and appreciation for various forms of swing dancing allow him to bring innovative versatility to the dance floor while simultaneously respecting the roots of each dance.